 Singer/songwriter Kehlani put together mystery boxes filled with items from her clothing line in April..
 A portion of proceeds from the boxes came to our Food Bank.

 In honor of 510 day, Oakland Marathon hosted a virtual 5k in partnership with the A’s.
 Proceeds benefited ACCFB.
 Celebrate Oakland and the East Bay on 510 Day with a virtual 5k to benefit ACCFB.
-In partnership with the Oakland A’s, Oakland Marathon is hosting this special event on May 10.
-Sign up today.
+In partnership with the Oakland A’s, Oakland Marathon is hosted this special event on May 10.

 During April, Nella Terra Cellars donated 30% of all sales to ACCFB.